-The non-profit Advocates for Highway and Auto Safety have released the findings of a study that shows the best and worst worst states for driving safety.
-The study used a combination of National Highway Traffic Safety Administration (NHTSA) data and an examination of current safety laws being enforced in each state to determine which states were making an effort to protect their citizens as well as which states were being effective in doing so.
-The study revealed 10 states to be highly effective in taking active steps to improve driving safety within their borders, as well as 11 states which are in dire need of improvement.
+The non-profit Advocates for Highway and Auto Safety have released the findings of a study that shows the best and worst states for driving safety.
+The study used a combination of National Highway Traffic Safety Administration (NHTSA) data and an examination of current safety laws in each state to determine which were trying to protect their drivers and which states were effective in doing so.
+The study revealed 10 states to be the safest states to drive in based on being highly effective in taking active steps to improve driving safety within their borders.
+11 states were found to be in dire need of improvement.

 The 10 Safest States to Drive In

-There doesn’t appear to be a lot in common among the states that rank as the safest.
-We’ll list them out first and then we will explain what’s so interesting about their data.
+There doesn’t appear to be much in common among the states that rank as the safest.
+We’ll list them first and then explain what’s so interesting about their data.